 Our favorite moment when East Coasters visit LA?
 When they get defensive and mutter things like, “I just prefer to have to have all four seasons.”
 Totally.
 Guess what?
 We do, too.
 We just get to choose when we want to have them.

 Two hours outside of Los Angeles up in the San Bernardino Mountains lies SoCal’s very own adventure capital - Big Bear.
 Come in the summer for sunny skies, camping, and drinking by the lake, and in wintertime for snow, skiing, and drinking by the lake.
-Big Bear has it all - except great restaurants.
+Big Bear has it all - except really great restaurants.

 That said, local gems do exist, you just need to know where to look.
 Here’s our breakdown of all the best food in Big Bear.

 If you only have one meal in Big Bear, have it at Grizzly Manor Cafe.
 This tiny roadside breakfast shack is the best-known restaurant in town and it has the lines outside to prove it.
 But we’re here to tell you it’s worth the wait.
 The food is greasy excellence and the portions are enormous.
 Split those pancakes with a friend or you’re never making it up the trail.

 You could probably walk past Amangela’s a dozen times in The Village without noticing it and that would be a shame.
 Because while it doesn’t look like much from the outside (or the inside) and the coffee is just OK, Amangela’s is home to one of the best breakfasts in Big Bear - the Breakfast Bagel sandwich.
 This three-egg behemoth topped with whatever your cold heart desires is mandatory before going out on the lake.